ManimCommunity/manim/docs/source/contributing/testing.rst

     set_test_scene(CircleTest, "geometry")

 ``set_test_scene`` takes two parameters: the scene to test, and the module name.
-You can generate the test data by running the file (it suffices to type the name of the file in terminal; you do not have to run it like how you would normally run manim files).
+You can generate the test data by running the file (it suffices to type the name of the file in the terminal; you do not have to run it like how you would normally run manim files).
 It will automatically generate the control data in the right directory (in this case, ``tests/control_data/graphical_units_data/geometry/CircleTest.npz``).